 This could mean retailers pairing with popular DTC brands to host a pop-up shop, for instance.
 Nordstrom already went all-in on this strategy, creating partnerships with DTC brands like Thinx and Skims.
 They’ve even put a minority investment into Bonobos, which they will now feature in their stores year-round.

 Ultimately, retailers need to be making the partnerships that keep them relevant through 2022, whether that’s collaborating with popular musicians or inviting complementary brands to share their physical space.

 9. Supply chain issues may continue to plague retailers.

-Using logistics providers such as PODS for additional moving and storage support, or further develping in-house warehousing capabilites, will keep your backrooms stocked even as competitors run out.
+Using logistics providers such as PODS for additional moving and storage support, or further developing in-house warehousing capabilities, will keep your backrooms stocked even as competitors run out.

 Retail Trends for Better Business Outcomes

 Consumers are less tolerant of poor service or lackluster experiences.
 They’ve all figured out how to live in a post-COVID world and by 2022, they’re going to expect retailers to feel the same.
 But by keeping the aforementioned retail trends and industry forecasts in mind, any retailer can get enter 2022 with confidence.

 Mapping out your experiential retail strategy, improving your staffing practices, and keeping your supply chain and inventory in check are just some of the steps you can take to ensure a strong performance for the coming year and beyond.

 Curious to learn about how commercial moving and storage can support your efforts in 2022?
 Learn more about PODS retail solutions.